cobeisfresh/localizable-sheet-script/README.md

 ## What it does

 For Android it creates an XML resources file with all of the strings.
 For iOS it creates a Localizable enum with String constants, and a .strings file.
-For Web it creates .json file all the strings.
+For Web it creates .json file with all of the strings.

 ## Installing